To understand what it means to be genderqueer, we must first understand what gender binary is and how it affects our view of gender.

-Not only does this model fail to account for the existence of intersex people (or even for natural biological variations in chromosomes and hormones), it is also a relatively recent model of gender.
+Not only does this model fail to account for the existence of intersex people (people born with natural biological variations in sex characteristics such as chromosomes, hormones or reproductive anatomy), it is also a relatively recent model of gender.
 Until the 18th Century the most common understanding of gender was the one-sex theory – a model which theorised that there was only one essential sex (male) and women were simply a variation of this sex.
 This model was replaced by the two-sex model, which defined gender in terms of genitals and reproductive organs, and saw women as defined by the possession of a uterus.
 The theory came to dominate political understandings of gender and to define the modern gender binary.

 What does genderqueer mean?

 Genderqueer is an identity used by those who don’t identify with the binary gender they were assigned at birth.
 Genderqueer people may identify as living between binary genders, living outside them or they may reject the notion of binary gender completely.
 Genderqueer identities may also refer to how people experience their gender over time as something that is fluid and shifting; or as a steady and ongoing sense of sitting outside the gender binary.